BobbyCasas/cs3443-app-prog-group12-pathfinders-maze/README.md

 # Maze
 ###### Created by Pathfinders - Robert Casas *(BobbyCasas)*, Nicholas Hageman *(Iconnick)*, Dylan Johnson *(gug903)*, Ethan Hammons *(MrWhiskersss)*, Jonathan Yakey *(Bonefish4)*
 ### Project Description:
 Maze is a game where a player navigates through a maze using hints in order to escape the hungry Minotaur.
-If navigated correctly, the player can escape the maze, but take too many wrong turns and the Minotaur will get its meal.
+Navigate correctly to escape the maze and don't make too many wrong turns or the Minotaur will catch its meal.
 ### Steps to run this application in Eclipse with EGit plugin installed:
 1. `File` > `Import...` > `Git` > `Projects from Git` > `Next` > `Clone URI` > `Next`
 2. For `URI` enter repository URL(e.g., https://github.com/[username]/cs3443-app-prog-group12-pathfinders-maze.git).
 This field is automatically synchronized with the other fields.